angela-bi/Interactive-Lab-Hub/Final Project/README.md

 ### Song album cover -> LED lights

 The hardest part of the whole process was getting the LED lights to display the dominant colors of the album.
-This involved writing code to extract the dominant colors from the album art:
+This was the initial code we used to extract the dominant colors from the album art:

 ```
 def extract_primary_colors(image, num_colors=3):